dreadwrr/pycalculator/README.md

 scientific calculator <br>

 two modes regular and scientific <br>
-alternative block theme <br>
+regular mode uses floats which are 14 to 15 decimals alternative block theme <br>
 uses mpmath for arbitrary precision if installed which can also use gmpy2 package. to work at 70 decimal precision or above<br>
 has exponent threshold <br>